garrido02/CS50_AI/Project 1 - Knowledge/README.md

 Consider just the two sentences our AI would know based on the top middle cell and the bottom middle cell.
 From the top middle cell, we have {A, B, C} = 1.
 From the bottom middle cell, we have {A, B, C, D, E} = 2.
 Logically, we could then infer a new piece of knowledge, that {D, E} = 1.
 After all, if two of A, B, C, D, and E are mines, and only one of A, B, and C are mines, then it stands to reason that exactly one of D and E must be the other mine.

 More generally, any time we have two sentences set1 = count1 and set2 = count2 where set1 is a subset of set2, then we can construct the new sentence set2 - set1 = count2 - count1.
 Consider the example above to ensure you understand why that’s true.

+This technique is called resolution and more theoretical explanation is that when we have two clauses, for instance {A, B, C} and {~C} (not C) we can infer {A, B}.
+In our game, when we have a bigger clause and a subclause of that such as {A, B, C, D, E} and {A, B, C} what we are saying is that we can assume we have {~A, ~B, ~C} so that the resolution of both clauses will give us {D, E}.

 So using this method of representing knowledge, we can write an AI agent that can gather knowledge about the Minesweeper board, and hopefully select cells it knows to be safe!